Current and proposed road works in Southampton

 Airport drop off / pick up arrangements

-BAA has changed the arrangements for dropping off and picking up passengers from the terminal at Southampton Airport, so that passengers must be dropped off or picked up from the designated area within the short-stay car park.
-There will be no vehicular access to the area immediately in front of the terminal building.
+BAA arrangements for dropping off and picking up passengers from the terminal at Southampton Airport require that passengers to be dropped off or picked up from the designated area within the short-stay car park.
+There is no vehicular access to the area immediately in front of the terminal building.

 For further information, please see BAA's February 2012 letter and the BAA Southampton Airport web site

 Amendments to airport parking arrangements - February 2013